API Reference¶

 result = anneal(start, objective_fn, neighbor_fn, cooling=linear_cooling())

-The neighbor function is the key part, good neighbors make small moves, not random jumps.
+The neighbor function is key: good neighbors make small moves, not random jumps.
 Think "swap two cities" for TSP, not "shuffle everything".
-Small perturbations let the algorithm actually explore the neighborhood instead of teleporting randomly.

 exponential_cooling(rate=0.9995)